Integration of differential graded manifolds: Solving the generalized Maurer-Cartan equation

-with the following properties: \begin{enumerate} \item A (partial) section $a:N'\to\hat N$ ($N'\subset N$) of the bundle $\hat N\to N$ is a solution of \eqref{eq:a} iff the vector field $\hat E$ is tangent to the image of $a$. \item $\hat E$ projects to the Euler vector field $E$ on $N$. \item $\hat E$ has a unique fixed point $P\in\hat N$ (lying over $0\in N$).
+with the following properties: \begin{enumerate} \item A (partial) section $a:N'\to\hat N$ ($N'\subset N$) of the bundle $\hat N\to N$ is a solution of \eqref{eq:a} iff the vector field $\hat E$ is tangent to the image of $a$.
+This simply reflects the fact that \eqref{eq:a} is a quasi-linear PDE. \item $\hat E$ projects to the Euler vector field $E$ on $N$. \item $\hat E$ has a unique fixed point $P\in\hat N$ (lying over $0\in N$).
 The fixed point is hyperbolic: the stable subspace of $T_P\hat N$ is the vertical subspace, and the unstable subspace projects bijectively onto $T_0N$. \end{enumerate}

 Once $\hat E$ is defined, the proposition can be proven as follows.
 A partial section $a:N'\to \hat N$, where $N'\subset N$ is a star-shaped neighbourhood of $0\in N$, is a solution of \eqref{eq:a} iff the image of $a$ is a local unstable manifold of $\hat E$.
-Since $\hat E$ projects onto $E$, the (full) unstable manifold of $\hat E$ is the image of some section $a_{max}$, which is the unique maximal solution of \eqref{eq:a} we wanted to find.
+Since $\hat E$ projects onto $E$, the (full) unstable manifold of $\hat E$ is the image of some section $a:N'_{max}\to \hat N$, and this section is the unique maximal solution of \eqref{eq:a} we wanted to find.